DigitalGrinnell/RepositoryX/Updating_GSearch_2.7_and_Solr_4.2.1_on_RepositoryX.md

 ~~Use the provided schema file [schema.xml](../blob/modular/conf/schema.xml)~~

 ### Some potential problems with using the basic-solr-config schema.xml
+*Note: These issues have already been addressed in the copy of schema.xml found in this repository!*

 #### Error loading class 'solr.EnglishPorterFilterFactory'